 Assessment Detail1.
 Online Quizzes: 10% (5 x 2%)

 Students will be expected to complete five quizzes counting for 2% each.
-Each quiz will involve 10 multiple choice questions chosen at random from a pool of questions on material covered in the lectures given that week, and will be available from 9:01pm each Thursday evening to 11:59pm on each Friday evening.
+Each quiz will involve 10 multiple choice questions chosen at random from a pool of questions on material covered in the lectures given up to that week, and will be available from 9:01pm each Thursday evening to 11:59pm on each Friday evening.
 These will be completed online on MyUni, and marked out of 10 (each question worth 0.2%).
 Students may only take each quiz once.
 These marks are not redeemable.
-As the quizzes are intended to provide revision and reinforcement of the material covered in that week’s lecture, no extensions will be granted.
+As the quizzes are intended to provide revision and reinforcement of the material covered in that set of lectures, no extensions will be granted.

-The weighting of the final exam will vary, depending on whether or not the Research Paper result is redeemed.
-If a student achieves 50% or more on the Research Paper, but their final result is better with that mark excluded, then the final exam is worth 90%.
-If a student does not achieve 50% on the Research Paper, or their final result is better with that mark included, then the final exam is worth 65%.
+The weighting of the final exam will vary, depending on whether or not the Ethics Essay result is redeemed.
+If you achieve 50% or more on the Ethics Essay, but your final result is better with that mark excluded, then the final exam is worth 90%.
+If you do not achieve 50% on the Ethics Essay or make a bona fide effort to complete that assessment (see above), or your final result is better with that mark included, then the final exam is worth 70%.